daGrevis/developerslv/README.md

 | d (day)     | 60 * 60 * 24
 | y (year)    | 60 * 60 * 24 * 365 |

-Larger durations are preferred so respond with `1h 2m 3s` instead of `3723s` or `62m 3s`.
+Larger durations are preferred to respond with `1h 2m 3s` instead of `3723s` or `62m 3s`.

 Empty durations should be omitted so respond with `1h 2s` instead of `0y 1h 0m